Module 07 | Executive Narrative

 Operating System Fit

-Executive Narrative sits in the modular support layer because it should be built early and refined continuously.
+Executive Narrative sits in the support layer publicly, but it should not be treated like late-stage polish.
+It should be built early and refined continuously.

 05 CAC/LTV Model 06 Ecosystem Mapping 07 Executive Narrative 08 AI Acceleration